 Generally, common employee benefits are not affected by furloughs (e.g., health insurance).
 Since furlough is temporary, employees are not entitled to severance pay, early retirement benefits, or outplacement.

-Need an easy way to run payroll and keep employee payroll records?
+On the hunt for an easy way to run payroll and keep employee payroll records?
 Patriot’s online payroll software lets you run payroll using a simple three-step process.
 Opt for our Full Service payroll services, and we will take care of withholding and depositing taxes for you.
-Get your free trial today!
+Get your free 30-day trial today!